IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 Any debugging you need to do use the docker logs and then the container that isn't working for you e.g. docker logs myapp

+### Introduction to Docker Compose
+Docker Compose is a tool that allows you to define and manage multi container docker applications.
+<br> Instead of manually starting and stopping containers one by one, docker compose lets you define all your services in a single file and manage them collectively.
+<br> Imagine your application has several components, a web server, a database and a caching service.
+Docker compose acts as the organiser for these parts ensuring they work together smoothly.

+At the heart of docker compose is a docker-compose.yaml file, this yaml file lists all the services your application needs, it's like a blueprint that describes each container specifying details like which image to use, which port to expose and how the containers should interact.
+<br> Docker compose allows you to handle your entire stack with minimal effort

+Also when you use docker compose, it automatically creates a network for your containers, now we don't have to actually create a custom network.